-NOTE: For any application that does not contain all the required documentation and/or "See Attached" responses that were to be uploaded, please be advised that the application will be reviewed and scored as submitted.
+For any application that does not contain all of the required documentation and/or "See Attached" responses that were to be uploaded, please be advised that the application will be reviewed and scored as submitted.
 For any incomplete response or missing and/or inappropriately submitted documentation, points will be deducted.
 It is the responsibility of the applicant to ensure, prior to submission, that the application is appropriate and complete.
+A workplan is not required for this RFP.